FirasBDarwish/ConvKAN3D/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Using this packaage should be fairly simple!
+Using this package should be fairly simple!

 ### Installation